 Adele's methodology of how identity and history is expressed, was applied to the Forgotten Potteries commission where the industrial past of the potteries in the Dearne Valley, South Yorkshire, was explored.
 The ceramic response is now accessioned into the permanent collection at Barnsley Museums.

 Recent public realm working includes the RIBA Award winning capital building project, Hull & East Riding NHS Queen’s Oncology and Haematology Centre, and notably with Ideal Standard Bathroom factory in Hull to innovate ceramic slip-casting technology into new installations for a learning environment.

-Adele Howitt is Co-owner and director of the Studio Eleven Gallery & Workshop in Hull where she is based.
+Adele Howitt is the Owner / Director of the Studio Eleven Gallery & Workshop in Hull where she is based.

 A long history of experimentation with ceramic form in her studio practice as led to artwork exhibited across Europe including, the Steninge Slott Cultural Centre in Sweden for the World Art in Clay, VI Biennal de Ceràmica del Vendrell, Barcelona, Spain, Ceramica Multiplex at Kerameikon, Croatia, Edge at The Gallery Cork Street, RHS Chelsea Flower Show London, various RHS Gardens across Surrey.
 Recently, Seedpod White is accessioned into the prestigious Yingge Ceramics Museum, near Teipei, Taiwan.

 Studio Eleven, Humber Street, Fruitmarket, Hull.